 Trinity’s Dr. Jamal Watson, Talks Student Loan Debt with Rev. Al Sharpton on MSNBC

-Associate Dean of Graduate Studies, and Director of Strategic Communication and Public Relations and Journalism and Media Studies Programs discussed his new book and the student debt crisis in America with Rev. Al Sharpton on MSNBC, this weekend.
+Associate Dean of Graduate Studies, and Director of Strategic Communication and Public Relations and Journalism and Media Studies Programs discussed his new book “with Rev. Al Sharpton on MSNBC, this weekend.

 “It is a civil rights issue because… 45 million borrowers are challenged with having to be in debt at the tune of $1.7 trillion,” Dr. Watson said.
 “There is a direct link between civil rights issues and economic issues.”